ap-gaming-co/ap-gaming-integration-doc/docs/seamless-en.md

 A bet can only be Unsettled after it has been **Settled** or **Cancelled**.<br/>

 **Handling Settled and Unsettled Actions**

+If more than one action applies to a bet, the actions must be processed in order, with the lower action ID first.
+If this cannot be  done, please follow the instructions below on the action to take, taking into account the current and received properties of the bet.<br/>

 The action to take will depend on the current status of the bet, the status in the action, and the action ID.
 Refer to the table below:<br/>
 | Status Received<br/> | Current Status<br/> | Received Action ID is Higher<br/>Action ID | Action To Take<br/>|